celopacob/questionnaire_app/README.md

 - There's also all the proposed options for stream services

 ## Testing
-- I wrote a few tests (really few) for the time being, but I hope they are considered, hehe.
+- I wrote a few tests (really few) for the time being, just to put them to work.

 - To run tests, just execute:
 ```